 display energy certificates (DECs)

-This register is kept by the Department for Communities and Local Government (DCLG), but operated by Landmark Information Group on behalf of the government.
+This register is kept by the Ministry for Housing, Communities and Local Government.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.